AdobeDocs/commerce-cloud-tools/src/pages/docker/get-support.md

 ---
 title: Get support for Cloud Docker for Adobe Commerce
-description:
+description: Read about the community support mechanisms for Cloud Docker for Commerce.
 ---

 # Get support for Cloud Docker

 Cloud Docker for Commerce is a Magento Community Engineering project supported by the Magento developer community.
 You have several options to get support and learn more about Cloud Docker for Commerce and local development.

--  **[Magento Community Engineering Slack organization]**–For support, questions, or discussion, chat with us in the **#cloud-docker** and **#cloud** channels.
-To join, send a request to _engcom@adobe.com_ or [sign yourself up] using Slack.
+-  **[Magento Community Engineering Slack organization][]**–For support, questions, or discussion, chat with us in the **#cloud-docker** and **#cloud** channels.
+To join, send a request to _engcom@adobe.com_ or sign up using [Slack](https://opensource.magento.com/slack).

--  **[magento/magento-cloud-docker GitHub repository]**–Visit the GitHub repository to read discussions about current issues, check current development, and submit issues or pull requests to improve the project.
+-  **[magento/magento-cloud-docker GitHub repository][]**–Visit the GitHub repository to read discussions about current issues, check current development, and submit issues or pull requests to improve the project.

--  **Magento Cloud Community Engineering demos**–Magento hosts Cloud demo sessions where you can learn about developing Adobe Commerce on cloud infrastructure, including information about local development with Cloud Docker for Commerce.
-For a schedule and recordings of previous demos, see the [Magento Cloud Community Engineering Demo Schedule].
+-  **[Magento Cloud Community Engineering demos][]**–Magento hosts Cloud demo sessions where you can learn about developing Adobe Commerce on cloud infrastructure, including information about local development with Cloud Docker for Commerce.
+For a schedule and recordings of previous demos.

 ## Troubleshooting